aembke/fred.rs/docs/README.md

 }
 ```

-Commands are processed in series, and the `auto_pipeline` flag controls whether the `send_to_server` function waits on the server to respond or not.
+Commands are processed in series, but the `auto_pipeline` flag controls whether the `send_to_server` function waits on the server to respond or not.
 When commands can be pipelined this way the loop can process requests as quickly as they can be written to a socket.
-This model also creates a pleasant developer experience where we can pretty much ignore most synchronization issues, and as a result it's much easier to reason about how features like reconnection should work.
+This model also creates a pleasant developer experience where we can pretty much ignore many synchronization issues, and as a result it's much easier to reason about how features like reconnection should work.
 It's also much easier to implement socket flushing optimizations with this model.

 However, this model has some drawbacks:
 * Once a command is in the `UnboundedSender` channel it's difficult to inspect or remove.
 There's no practical way to get any kind of random access into this.